Fengkch/hello-world/README.md

 # hello-world
 just a test repository
-in this repostory,i learn some fundamental skills about how to ues GitHub ,it's helpful .
+in this repository,i learn some fundamental skills about how to ues GitHub ,it's helpful .